rajubeparybd/newsportal/README.md

 # About News Portal

 News Portal project is a Laravel application designed for the purpose of managing and displaying news articles on a website.
 It provides a platform for publishing, organizing, and presenting news content to a wide audience.
 The project aims to simplify the process of managing news articles, enhancing the overall user experience for both content creators and readers.

 ## Key Features

-- User Authentication
+- [x] User Authentication
-- Role Management
+- [x] Role Management
+- [ ] Category Management
-- Article Publishg & Management
+- [ ] Article Publish & Management
+- [ ] Premium Subscription
+- [ ] Dashboard Analytics
+- [ ] User Dashboard
-- Search and Filtering
+- [ ] Search
+- [ ] Website Homepage
+- [ ] Website Settings
-- Commenting and Sharing
+- [ ] Commenting and Sharing
-- Responsive Design
+- [ ] Responsive Design

 ## Tech Stack

 **Client:** Laravel Blade, TailwindCSS

 **Server:** Laravel, MySQL

 ## Run Locally